open-contracting/standard/standard/docs/en/schema/identifiers.md

 ### Registered prefixes
 See the [registration pages](../implementation/registration.md) for details of how to obtain your OCID prefix.

-Prefix are randomly generated lowercase alpha-numberic strings.
+Prefix are randomly generated lowercase alpha-numeric strings.
 A prefix is assigned to each organisation that holds the existing internal identifier for a Contracting Processes.

 Currently, only the Open Contracting Partnership issues valid prefixes.
 In future, other organisations may be able to issue prefixes, each with their own prefix agency identifiers.